 Alameda is an extremely ethnically-diverse city.
 The people who call Alameda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alameda residents report their race to be White, followed by Asian.
 Alameda also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.86% of the city’s residents.
-Important ancestries of people in Alameda include German, Irish, English, Italian, Scottish and French.
+Important ancestries of people in Alameda include Irish, English, Italian, and Scottish.

 Alameda also has a high percentage of its population that was born in another country: 26.71%.

 The most common language spoken in Alameda is English.
 Other important languages spoken here include Chinese and Spanish.